Luxury Travel, Sustainable Travel and Responsible Tourism

 All I can really do is check the company’s website or ask to see their sustainable travel policies, and trust that they are following their own responsible tourism guidelines if they have them.
 Although that’s not a task that’s as easy as it sounds.

-Bu even after I discover the sustainable travel policies deep within the bowels of a website, I then ask myself what’s the reality on the ground?
+After I discover the sustainable travel policies deep within the bowels of a website, I then ask myself what’s the reality on the ground?
 How can I be sure that the travel companies we’re using are doing all the wonderful things they are saying they are doing on their websites?

 I guess once the trip is underway, I can observe the everyday reality on the ground, I can ask questions of staff and people I encounter, I can also adjust my own behaviour and watch how and where I spend my money.
 But what happens if I witness practices I’m uncomfortable with or conduct that bothers me because it’s not as responsible as it should or can be, or as sustainable as the company’s guidelines suggest?